SarahBunker/payroll/README.md

 ### Backend
 `src/main/java/com/sarah/payroll/Employee.java`
 This file has the data type for Employee.
 The class definition provides a constructor used to instantiate objects with intial attributes. the class also overides the `equal` method to provide the more applicable application of comparing the id, name and description.
 Another interesting method is the `toString` method which was also overriden to output a description of the object as a string instead of the class name and a hexidecimal representation of the hash code of the object.

 `@Entity` is used by JPA to denote the class for storage in a relational table. `@Id` and `@GeneratedValue` are JPA annotations to note the primary key which is generated automatically as needed.

+`@Version` and `@JsonIgnore` we added to implement **versioning**.
+This means an Etag with the version of the element can be compared and objects can be updated only if the current version is not stale.

 `src/main/java/com/sarah/payroll/EmployeeRepository.java`
 This is the code repository.
 It uses the employee object type and its primary key.
 By extending PagingAndSortingRepository interface it comes with pre- defined methods.

+We extended PagingAndSortingRepository because it adds extra options for setting page size and navigational links to hop to different pages like the first or next page for example.
+This allowed us to implement **pagination**. *Note* that the navigational links are fluidly updated based on the page size.
+There is also an input in the frontend UI for changing the size, or number of records fetched and displayed.

 Spring Data is able to write JPA queries for you.
 This cuts down dev time and reduces bugs and errors.
 Spring does this by looking at names of methods in repository class and determines which operations you need including all the basic CRUD actions.

-FIX ME --------------------

 `src/main/java/com/greglturnquist/payroll/DatabaseLoader.java`
 This file loads the database with a single employee, Frodo Baggins.
 Using `@Component` is Spring's annotation so it is picked up by the Spring Application Context.